 Cover bare soil

 Many weeds are opportunistic plants that rush to fill empty spaces.
-Prevent them from taking hold (especially annual weeds) by covering bare patches.
+Get rid of weeds them from taking hold (especially annual weeds) by covering bare patches.
 Try some of these ways to keep soil covered.

 Dense plantings – these cover the soil and also use up the available sunlight, nutrients and water making it harder for weeds to establish.